tschettervictor/xync/README.md

 - Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"

-## Warning
+## Notes

-Replicating to a root dataset will rewrite the remote pool with forced replication.
+Replicating to a root dataset will *NOT* rewrite the remote pool with forced replication.
-This script will create a true 1:1 copy of the source dataset in the destination dataset with default options.
+The original script uses `-d` on the `zfs receive` command, which strips away the first portion of the received dataset.
+This script does not use the `-d` flag.

-The configuration `REPLICATE_SETS="zpoolOne:zpoolTwo"` will result in `zpoolTwo` being a 1:1 copy of `zpoolOne` and may result in data loss on `zpoolTwo`.
+The configuration `REPLICATE_SETS="zpoolOne:zpoolTwo"` will result in `zpoolTwo/zpoolTwo` on the destination system.

-To replicate a root dataset safely to another pool consider `REPLICATE_SETS="zpoolOne:zpoolTwo/zpoolOne"` instead.

-This will result in a 1:1 copy of `zpoolOne` in a separate dataset of `zpoolTwo` and will not affect other datasets currently present on the destination.

 ## Configuration

-Configuration is done via an optional config file as environment variables.
+Configuration is done via an optional config file, or as environment variables.
 Most options have sane defaults to keep configuration to a minimum.
 The script will attempt to locate a file called `config.sh` in the same directory as the script if one is not passed via the command line.

-The config file is very well commented and the contents of the sample config are shown below.
+The config file is very well commented.
 The only required setting without a default is the `REPLICATE_SETS` option.
 The script will error out on launch if required configuration is not met.